jeffreysharris/ProfessorPeanut/README.md

 Peanuts is our proof-of-concept based on these results.

+The live demo can be viewed at peanuts.meteor.com.

 To test Peanuts locally, you'll need the Meteor framework which is available via a terminal command:

 	  curl https://install.meteor.com/ | sh